wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

     (2) If this section applies, the District Court must---

-    *   (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with [section 42][59] of this Act or [section 184T(3)][302] of the Summary Proceedings Act 1957 pending the surrender of the person to the ICC or the person's discharge according to law; and
+    *   (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with [section 42][59] of this Act or [section 169][302] of the Criminal Procedure Act 2011 pending the surrender of the person to the ICC or the person's discharge according to law; and

     *   (b) send to the Minister a copy of the warrant of detention and such report on the case as the court thinks fit; and